awslabs/ec2-spot-workshops/content/monte-carlo-with-batch/ecr-repository.md

     aws ecr get-login-password --region "${AWS_DEFAULT_REGION}" | docker login --username AWS --password-stdin "${REGISTRY_ID}.dkr.ecr.${AWS_DEFAULT_REGION}.amazonaws.com"
     ```

 2. Build your Docker image using the following command.
-For information on building a Docker file from scratch see the instructions [here](https://docs.aws.amazon.com/AmazonECS/latest/developerguide/docker-basics.html). **The execution if this step might take a couple of minutes**.
+For information on building a Docker file from scratch see the instructions [here](https://docs.aws.amazon.com/AmazonECS/latest/developerguide/docker-basics.html). **The execution of this step might take a couple of minutes**.

     ```
     docker build -t "${IMAGE}" .